magenta/magenta/magenta/models/melody_rnn/README.md

 ### Basic

 This configuration acts as a baseline for melody generation with an LSTM model.
 It uses basic one-hot encoding to represent extracted melodies as input to the LSTM.
+For training, all examples are transposed to the MIDI pitch range \[48, 84\] and outputs will also be in this range.

+### Mono

+This configuration acts as a baseline for melody generation with an LSTM model.
+It uses basic one-hot encoding to represent extracted melodies as input to the LSTM.
+While `basic_rnn` is trained by transposing all inputs to a narrow range, `mono_rnn` is able to use the full 128 MIDI pitches.

 ### Lookback